Zicore/IntTrader/README.md

 IntTrader
 =============================

-IntTrader is the implementation of the IntTrader.API and the target of IntTrader.API is to be a unified API for all Crypto Coin Markets.
+IntTrader is the front end and implementation of the IntTrader.API and the target of IntTrader.API is to be a unified API for all Crypto Coin Markets.
 It features all the abstraction machanisms to implement another Exchange without alot effort.

 The following Exchanges are partially implemented right now.
 I kept focus on basic functionality.